How to Backup Physical Machines with Qiling Backup

 Prerequisites for Windows Backup:

-Windows Backup provides System Backup, Disk Backup and Partition Backup.
-System Backup is mainly used for OS backup, while Disk Backup is used to backup the entire disk data, which can include both the operating system and regular data disk.
-Partition Backup is for backing up a certain data partition.
-Here we take Disk Backup as an example.
-For the usage environment supported by Qiling Backup, please refer to here.
+Windows Backup provides three types of backups: System Backup, Disk Backup, and Partition Backup.
+System Backup is primarily used for backing up the operating system, while Disk Backup is used to back up the entire disk, including both the OS and regular data disks.
+Partition Backup is used to back up specific data partitions.
+Here, we'll use Disk Backup as an example.

 file backup